Música popular brasileira: Initial success

-MPB in Telenovelas
+MPB in telenovelas

 Brazilian telenovelas in the early 1970s featured MPB hits by big-name artists of the time such as Elis Regina, Gilberto Gil, and Caetano Veloso among others in the soundtracks of the shows.
 The telenovelas were huge commercial successes, with CDs of the soundtracks regularly topping sales charts.
 As time passed and MPB diversified, telenovela soundtracks followed suit, featuring MPB artists but also including newly popular songs considered outside the style, such as rock music and more mainstream pop.
 Despite concerns at the time about the telenovelas having too large of a role in shaping the Brazilian pop music that became mainstream, they have become one of the only public outlets that still continuously broadcast MPB up to the present day.
 Because the widespread success of Brazilian telenovelas enabled them to reach an international market, their soundtracks, many of which include MPB songs, have also been commercially successful abroad.

+MPB and censorship

+Throughout its existence, artists making MPB often challenged the existing political structure through their music.
+This includes releasing songs with lyrics criticizing the Brazilian government of the 1960s and 1970s.
+For example, Chico Buarque released the song "Apesar de Você" in 1970.
+The lyrics used an abusive romantic relationship as a metaphor for the oppression by the Brazilian government.
+The lyrics avoided direct censorship until roughly a year later.

 MPB after the 1960s

-In the wake of increased government censorship on artforms such as music in the early 1970s, artists became much more limited in the music they could produce, and those who refused to conform to the standards set by the law risked exile.
+In the wake of increased government censorship on art forms such as music in the early 1970s, artists became much more limited in the music they could produce, and those who refused to conform to the standards set by the law risked exile.
 As a result, the number of innovative artists and songs that were broadcast dropped, and likewise, the program ratings.
-However, efforts by television stations as well as record companies for music that met the standard set by the music festivals of the '60s continued, with the television festival Abertura being one such example.
-While Abertura featured many up-and-coming artists, press commentary rarely considered them to be as good as MPB from the '60s.
+However, efforts by television stations as well as record companies for music that met the standard set by the music festivals of the 1960s continued, with the television festival Abertura being one such example.
+While Abertura featured many up-and-coming artists, press commentary rarely considered them to be as good as MPB from the 1960s.
 From this emerged a debate about the role of television in broadcasting song and performance.
 On one side, some television producers attached a duty to revitalizing the creativity within the Brazilian popular music scene.
-Critics of this argued that the best of the current creative pool had already been exhausted by the music festivals and that the continuous output of MPB served as a greater detriment to the industry than a benefit.
-Despite this, attempts by television and record companies at recreating the music festivals of the '60s continued with various programs into the '80s, which was met with only modest success.
+Critics of this argued that the best of the current creative pool had already been exhausted by the music festivals and that the continuous output of MPB served more as a detriment to the industry than a benefit.
+Despite this, attempts by television and record companies at recreating the music festivals of the 1960s continued with various programs into the 1980s, which was met with only modest success.
 In the early 2000s, the company IBM organized some Internet-based festivals with votes cast online by the audience rather than by a jury.
 This fared better than the television attempts two decades before but did not achieve the sweeping success of programs from the 1960s.